Company Formation and Management

 - The minimum capital requirement to be paid at the time of the incorporation of the company is CHF 100,000 for the S.A. and CHF 20,000 for the S.A.R.L.;

-- Shareholders who set up a S.A.R.L are not anonymous and their identity is listed in the local registry.
+- Shareholders who set up a S.A.R.L are not anonymous, and their identity is listed in the local registry.
 In some cases, we can offer solutions to preserve their anonymity;

 - Shareholders who set up an S.A. may choose the bearer report system and thus not appear in the Commercial Register;

 - By being “out of Europe”, Switzerland is not obliged to comply with the decisions of the Euro Zone for fiscal and financial matters.
-However, in order to nurture relationships with international partners and avoid appearing on blacklists, Switzerland has introduced a new tax convention model.
+However, to nurture relationships with international partners and avoid appearing on blacklists, Switzerland has introduced a new tax convention model.
 Every company set up in Switzerland pays a tax or duty on the profits that vary depending on both the canton in which it was set up and on its activity;

 - Similarly, Swiss companies are required to maintain their accounts and file their annual statement.